hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 You can parse such transactions using the `token standard history parser <https://github.com/hyperledger-labs/splice-wallet-kernel/blob/main/core/ledger-client/src/txparse/parser.ts`_ provided in the wallet SDK to extract the deposit amount, account and holding contract ids.
 If you prefer implementing your own implementation, you can parse this as follows:

-1. Go over the list of events that you see in the transaction.
+1. Go over the list of events ordered by ``nodeId`` that you see in the transaction.
 2. For each exercised event, check the exercise result.
 If it has a field called ```meta`` with a ``"splice.lfdecentralizedtrust.org/tx-kind": "transfer"`` field you